 - 1. Portable heating appliance. - 2.
 Portable ventilation equipment. - 3.
 Portable cooling unit. - 4.
 Steam, hot or chilled water piping within any heating or cooling equipment regulated by this code. - 5.
 Replacement of any part which does not alter its approval or make it unsafe. - 6.
 Portable evaporative cooler. - 7.
 Self-contained refrigeration system containing 10 pounds (4.54 kg) or less of refrigerant and actuated by motors of 1 horsepower (746 W) or less. - 8.
-The installation, replacement, removal or metering of any load management control device.
+The installation, replacement, removal or metering of any load management control device where installed by a utility service provider.